digiltd/oh-rtd-test/Insteon-PLM-Binding.md

-The following lines in your insteonplm.items file would configure a light switch, a dimmer, a motion sensor, and a garage door opener with contact sensor, a front door lock, a button of a mini remote, and a keypadlinc 2487:
+The following lines in your insteonplm.items file would configure a light switch, a dimmer, a motion sensor, and a garage door opener with contact sensor, a front door lock, a button of a mini remote, a KeypadLinc 2487, and a 6-button keypad dimmer 2334-232:

     Switch officeLight "office light" {insteonplm="24.02.dc:F00.00.02#switch"}
     Dimmer kitchenChandelier "kitchen chandelier" {insteonplm="20.c4.43:F00.00.01#dimmer"}